LS-2ednar/OpenFOAM_Programming/README.md

 Here the DPMFoam solver was used and then the particleTracks method was applied.
 Then a python script was introduced which allows the reorganization of the vtk file in a way, that the individual particle tracks are saved at the same spot.
 <p align="center"> <img src="https://github.com/LS-2ednar/OpenFOAM_Programming/blob/main/05_DPMFoam_ParticleTrack/ExamplePlot.png" width=300 align=center> </p>

-### Seventh example
+### Seventh example (Not jet workign)
 This case will combine the MPPIC solver with the "particleTracks" utility to save the ParticleTracks in runtime and therefore have more tracking points.
 After inspecting the source code it is clear, that the MPPICFoam is based on the code of the the DPMFoam however in the MPPICFoam code another cloud headerfile is used "basicKinematicMPPICCloud.H" which means that the DPMFoam is the code that needs to be modified.
+To trick "wmake" the "DPMFoam.C" is directly modified and used for hte new solver Code to include other dependent files later in the code which are linked with a OpenFOAM specific function.
+Therfore only in the Make/files file the resulting appications name is changed but the sourceFile is still DPMFoam.C.